 What finding in CSF is pathognomonic for Subarachnoid Hemorrhage?
-Xanthocromia (may have yellow tinge), can be found from a few hours post bleed up to 4 weeks Dx and Tx of postdural puncture headache Most common complication of LP.
+Xanthocromia (may have yellow tinge), can be found from a few hours post bleed up to 4 weeks SSx, Dx and Tx of postdural puncture headache Most common complication of LP.
 SSx: 24-48 hours after the proc, bilateral frontal/occipital, worse when upright or with maneuvers that increase ICP or + improves or resolves when supine.
-Rx: hydration, NSAIDs, caffeine, epidural blood patch (severe sx).
+Tx: hydration, NSAIDs, caffeine, epidural blood patch (severe sx).
 Prevention: small caliber / blunt needle, replace stylet, bevel parallel to nerve fibers What are the indications for a perimortem C-Section? >24wks, loss of vitals in ED, no worse outcome for mother, should be done within 5min Needle locaton for paracentesis RLQ/LLQ entry: 4-5 cm superior and medial to ASIS; can also go infraumbilical midline 2 cm below the umbilicus.
 Spinal needle in obese Indications for thoracentesis Diagnostic: suspected pleural space infection, new onset pleural effusion.
 Therapeutic: relieve dyspnea Needle location for thoracentesis 1-2 IC spaces below effusion, 5-10cm lateral to spine.
 DO NOT perform below level of 9th rib to avoid intraabdomial injury What incision should be made for a perimortem C-Section?
 Midline vertical from 5cm below xiphoid process to pubic symphysis What is the appropriate management for an insect in the external auditory canal?
 Lidocaine to sedate before extraction, extract with forceps or bulb syringe.
 With an uncooperative patient (child) consider mineral oil to suffocate bug; must examine canal and TM for injury after removal.
 How long does it a take a tracheostomy to mature?
-One week. (fyi: it takes a G-tube 2-3 weeks).
-List the steps for a bleeding tracheostomy Attempt tamponade with cuff overinflation 2) Secure airway with endotracheal intubation 3) Remove trach tube 4) digital compression of innominate artery.
+Two weeks.
+List the steps for a bleeding tracheostomy 1) Attempt tamponade with cuff overinflation 2) Secure airway with endotracheal intubation 3) Remove trach tube 4) digital compression of innominate artery.
 Describe the proper technique for paronychia drainage I&D with unilateral longitudinal incision on ulnar aspect of digits II-IV or on radial aspect of digits I & V. Avoid the pincher surfaces (spares the sensate portion of the finger). proper treatment for chronic paronychia Topical corticosteroids EKG findings with successful placement of tranvenous catheter Left bundle branch block with left axis deviation Proper location for chest tube?
 4th or 5th ICS @ anterior or midaxillary line. ~ Level of the nipple or infra scapular line Complications of chest tube drainage system Absence of respiratory fluctuation or a ↓ in drainage: indicates system is blocked or that the lung is fully expanded.
 Air leak: indicates continuous bronchial injury or problem with the mechanics of the chest tube system.
 To test for air leak, have pt cough and bubbles will form in water seal chamber.

 Re-expansion pulmonary edema Rare complication of chest tube insertion.
 Pt's at risk: > 30% pneumothorax, pneumothorax present for > 3 days.
 Tx: supportive.
 Turn off suction and keep chest tube to water seal only.
 Tx like you would treat any non-cardiogenic pulmonary edema.
 Describe manual detorsion of a testicle "Open Book" technique.
 Medial to lateral rotation or "opening of a book" (at least 1.5 turns).
-Location for intracavernosal aspiration/injection for pripasim tx Performed at 2 or 10 o'clock position on the proximal shaft at the dorsal surface.
-This is the location of the corpus cavernosum Tx of a thrombosed hemorrhoid Clot excision with elliptical incision, do not do this if it has been present for >48hrs as they will heal spontaneously at this point and excision does not help.
+Describe the RUSH protocol Rapid ultrasound for shock and hypotension.
+Bedside US exam looks at cardiac function, IVC dynamics, pulmonary congestion, abdominal free fluid, abdominal aortic aneursym and leg venous thrombosis.
+How do foreign bodies in the skin appear on US and how sensitive is bedisde US for detecting soft tissue foreign bodies?
+Foreing bodies will usually appear as hyperechoic foci with acoustic shadowing extending distallly.
+Sensitivity is 90% for identifying foreign bodies such as wood, metal, plastic greater than 4-5mm in length.